 What are the material issues the company has identified?

 In its 2015 Corporate Citizenship Report ExxonMobil identified a range of material issues, such as managing climate change risks, corporate governance, local development and supply chain management, environmental performance.
-Among these, ensuring employee health and wellness stands out as a key material issue for ExxonMobil.
+Among these, promoting employee health and wellness stands out as a key material issue for ExxonMobil.

 Stakeholder engagement in accordance with the GRI Standards